 If you are planning to adopt voice technology for your marketing, here are four insights that may interest you:

 Today, voice shopping is valued at $2 bn, and it will touch $40 bn by 2022.
-Global brands like Domino’s, Johnnie Walker and Nestlé have already started integrating voice technology into their marketing strategies to build a better connection with their customers.
+Global brands like Domino’s, Johnnie Walker, and Nestlé have already started integrating voice technology into their marketing strategies to better connect with their customers.

 A voice-based commerce experience is catching on.

-The digital assistant allows sales managers in operating cloud services and dictating memos without touching a screen or typing anything.
-Einstein Voice can also be integrated with similar technologies to help deliver team pipeline updates, calendar appointments, and other key priorities to the team efficiently.
+The digital assistant allows sales managers to operate cloud services and dictating memos without touching a screen or typing anything.
+Einstein Voice can also be integrated with similar technologies to efficiently deliver team pipeline updates, calendar appointments, and other key priorities to the team.

-Another exciting product called Einstein Voice Bots from Salesforce enables customers not only to build their voice-activated assistant but also brand it accordingly and engage the end-user on any smart speaker.
+Another exciting product called Einstein Voice Bots from Salesforce enables customers to build their voice-activated assistant and brand it accordingly and engage the end-user on any smart speaker.

-Your content marketing and editorial strategies should reflect how business plans to leverage the technology and how invested are you in it from a content point of view.
+Your content marketing and editorial strategies should reflect how the business plans to leverage the technology and how invested you are in it from a content point of view.
 Before you take the plunge, ask yourself the following questions:

 - Can you make your content experience valuable with voice for your target customers?